 Your data is used and processed for the full range of university industry collaboration activities and all relevant communications and marketing activity (by mail, email and telephone).
 You can request to stop receiving communications at any time, by using the unsubscribe link at the end of every email we send to you or emailing us at firstname.lastname@example.org.

 If you have provided us with your postal address, email address or telephone number we may contact you via these means unless you have told us you’d prefer us not to.

-Data is retained for as long as it is required to perform its purpose, or for as long as is required by law (see the link below).
+Data is retained for as long as it is required to perform its purpose, or for as long as is required by law.
 At the end of that retention period, your data will either be deleted completely or anonymised.

 In order to meet our contractual needs or to improve our services, sometimes we share your data with trusted third parties.